Canada blocks cruise ships for a year, ending Alaska trips

 The ban was set to expire at the end of February, but Transport Canada said "cruise vessels in Canadian waters pose a risk to our health care systems."

 Most of Alaska's 1.3 million visitors two years ago were cruise ship passengers visiting southeast Alaska.
-Many disembarked for excursions in Anchorage, Denali National Park and Fairbanks.
+Many disembarked for excursions in Anchorage, Denali National Park and Preserve and Fairbanks.

 Last year, the pandemic and Canadian restrictions resulted in only 48 cruise ship passengers visiting Southeast Alaska, Juneau-based Rain Coast Data reported.